S1a1us/Media-Preview-Website/README.md

 # 🌟 | Introduction

 This is a Media-Preview-Website built using HTML, Tailwind CSS, and JS.
 It offers a clean and minimalistic design, providing users with a user-friendly interface to preview media content seamlessly.
-With its sleek and stylish design, this website is the perfect place for media lovers to immerse themselves in a world of high-quality content.

 # 📞 | Contact